 The human dimension is essential.
 Mood Food does not only address what we eat, but how and from where we relate to food.
 It touches on deeply human aspects such as:

-Because eating is also about connection, memory, tradition, and affection.
 And it is precisely this emotional and relational dimension that enhances and sustains biological well-being, closing the circle between body, mind, and meaning.

 In work environments, the Mood Food approach promotes: